 1. We have audited the attached Balance Sheet of TRANSCORP

-INTERNATIONAL LIMITED as at 31st March, 2011, the Profit & Loss Account
+INTERNATIONAL UNITED as at 31* March, 2010, the Profit & Loss Account &

 annexed thereto.
 These financial statements are the responsibility of